lnis-uofu/OpenFPGA/README.md

 cmake ..  -DCMAKE_BUILD_TYPE=debug # Create a Makefile in this folder using cmake make                               # Compile the tool and its dependencies
 ```
-*cmake3.12 is recomeanded to compile OpenFPGA with GUI*
+*cmake3.12 is recommended to compile OpenFPGA with GUI*

 **Quick Compilation Verification**
-To quickly verify the tool is well compiled, user can run:
+To quickly verify the tool is well compiled, user can run the following command from OpenFPGA root repository.
 ```bash
 python3 openfpga_flow/scripts/run_fpga_task.py compilation_verification --debug --show_thread_logs
 ```

 *Python3 and iVerilog v10.1+ are required.
-GUI will pop-up if enable during compilation.*
+GUI will pop-up if enabled during compilation.*

 **Supported Operating Systems**